rajgoel/course-scientific-programming/03-lecture/slides.md

 > In general, variables with global scope should be avoided because they:
 > - increase the risk of name clashes,
 > - increase the risk of unintended side effects,
-> - make debugging and testing harder,
+> - make debugging and testing harder, and
 > - reduce code modularity and clarity.
 >
 > Prefer passing variables explicitly to functions or encapsulating state inside classes or structs.